 The Endy mattress has been known to occasionally exude a strong chemical odor when you open the box, a smell that can last a couple of days.
 So, if you are sensitive to odors, go for Polysleep!

 - The cover of the Endy mattress has a nice look, but it is not liquid-repellent nor is the bottom made of mesh.
 Forget about drinking or eating in bed!
 At Polysleep, we know that accidents can happen, so we decided to make a liquid-repellent cover.
 Enjoy your lazy breakfast in bed over the weekend!

 - The bottom of the Endy mattress has no mesh.
 Mesh on the bottom of the cover, like on the Polysleep mattress, will make the foam breathe and thus enhance its properties.

 AFFORDABILITY: THE PRICE/QUALITY RATIO

 The Polysleep mattress is $895 compared to the Endy which is at $850 for a queen size.
 However, the Polysleep mattress offers a better quality-ratio with more features (support frame, liquid-repellent cover...) and better materials.

 WHO WINS THE BATTLE?

-After analyzing the 3 brands, we can confidently assert that The Polysleep Mattress is a higher-end product with better features at an affordable price.
+After analyzing the 3 brands, we can confidently assert that The Polysleep Mattress is a higher-end product with better features and quality-price ratio.

 The quality of the 4 layers, the hybrid top foam, the extra support frame, the liquid-repellent cover make Polysleep a unique sleep experience.
 Plus, it is 100% made in Canada!